SICP with Julia/Pluto

 https://discourse.julialang.org/t/two-julia-pearls/116352

+This is a personal learning-diary when exploring Julia by exploiing SICP.
 I used Lisp and especially Scheme regularly from time to time.
 I loved Scheme for its elegance and minimalism.
-But for production purposes in various cognitive science projects I had to use other languages for pragmatic reasons, like Fortran, Prolog, R, Javascript, Bugs, Stan, WebPPL and even Python.
-But I was always looking for a language as elegant as Scheme but with greater usability and richer eco system.
+But for production purposes in various scientic projects I had to use other languages for pragmatic reasons, like Fortran, Prolog, R, Javascript, Bugs, Stan, WebPPL and even Python.
+But I was always looking for a language as elegant as Scheme but with a greater usability and usefulness.
+Several year ago David Barber gave advice to give Julia a try.
+In the end I stumbled across the fascinating probabilistic programming languages Gen and Turing, both embedded in Julia.
+That was the starting point to deal with Julia to have a solid fundament for modeling in Gen and Turing.

+We use Pluto.jl as a learning environment for self-guided learning Julia.
 The original SICP is expected to be the accompanying study-guide.
 All SICP-Scheme-scripts are reconstructed in Julia in a stepwise manner.
 Furthermore idiomatic Julia scripts are added to demonstrate solutions made possible by advanced Julia features.
-Pluto.jl is used both as an ide and as a learning environment.
-It enforces a declarative style and offers reactive notebooks very suitable for experimental and explorative studies.

 Learners expecting a gamified learning environment (https://en.wikipedia.org/wiki/Gamification_of_learning) will be disappointed.
 This is a rather academic (dry ;) ) learning experience.
 So your intrinsic motivation in studying Julia should be rather high.

 The time investment needed is not trivial.
-Of course this depends on the preknowledge, the aspiration of the learner, and the motivation to solve the SICP-exercises.
-We estimate that a newbee to programming needs 1-3 hours/day over a 12 month period (2 semesters), whereas an expert (in say Python) will need only a few weeks.
+Of course this depends on the preknowledge and the aspiration of the learner.
+We estimate that a newbee to programming needs 1-2 hours/day over a 12 month period (2 semesters), whereas an expert (in say Python) will need only a few weeks.

 C.M.